Qizhuang: Ethnic markers between Manchu and Han Chinese women

-Pre-Manchu History
+Pre-Manchu history

-Sushen/ Yilou people
+Sushen/Yilou people

 In the Shang and Zhou dynasties, the earliest ancestors of the Manchu were the Sushen people who lived in the Songhua river basin in China.
 Their clothing culture was influenced by their productivity and geographical environment; the Sushen people lived on fishing and hunting; therefore, their clothing were made out of wild animal fur.
 According to Guo Pu's commentary in Shanhaijing, the Sushen people resided north of the Liaodong Commandery lived in caves and only wore pig hides for clothing and in winter, they would smear grease on their bodies to protect themselves from the wind and cold.

-According to the Book of Jin, the Sushen (also known as Yilou) lived north of the Changbai Mountain; Sushen man would stick feathers in a woman's hair and if the woman accepted, he would propose her to be his wife and marry her in a formal and respectful way; a custom which was passed down to the Yuan and Ming dynasties.
+According to the Book of Jin, the Sushen (also known as Yilou) lived north of the Changbai Mountain; a Sushen man would stick feathers in a woman's hair and if the woman accepted, he would propose her to be his wife and marry her in a formal and respectful way; a custom which was passed down to the Yuan and Ming dynasties.

 Mohe people

 In the 7th century Tang dynasty, the descendants of the ancient Sushen people were known as the Heishui Mohe (黑水靺鞨 (Hēishuǐ mòhé); Korean: 흑수말갈; Hanja: 黑水靺鞨; RR: Heuksu Malgal).
 Another descendants branch of the Sushen, Yilou, and Wuji people were the Sumo Mohe who established the Bohai kingdom; a kingdom which was made up of a large number of Mohe tribesmen in terms of population while the ruling class was composed mostly of Goguryeo people.
 Some Mohe people however managed to become part of the ruling elite of Bohai.
 Bohai eventually fell under the Khitans in 926 and the Goguryeo elites of Bohai became refugees in Goryeo leaving the indigenous Mohe people behind, who then became the subjects of the Liao dynasty.

 The Heishui Mohe had the customs of using wild boar tusks and pheasant tail feathers for their headdress.
-According to the Old Book of Tang, the New book of Tang, and the Book of Sui, Mohe men wore clothing of leather and decorated their hats with pheasant feathers.
+According to the Old Book of Tang, the New Book of Tang, and the Book of Sui, Mohe men wore clothing of leather and decorated their hats with pheasant feathers.
 The Mohe people, who lived in the northern regions and eastern regions of Bohai, lived through hunting and fishing and wore clothing made out of fur (including sable, bear, and tiger) to protect against the cold with fur attached to the clothing.

-Jurchen/ Nuzhen history
+Jurchen/Nüzhen history

 The ancestors of the Manchu, the Jurchen people, also fully reflected the characteristics of the Manchu people as nomadic people; their clothing were zuoren (closing to the left) and their sleeves had horse-hoof cuff.
 The Jurchen clothing also reflected some fusion of Han and Manchu culture.
 Throughout the Jin, Liao and early Qing dynasties, the Jurchen retained their traditional customs of wearing feather caps and coats.
 The young Jurchen girls would wear a tube-shaped, five-colour beads which were engraved with ornamental design made of bird-neck bone.